-Be the star of the dessert table with a plate of these adorable reindeer cookies which are just as cute as they are delicious.
-Just look at these littles faces.
-Aren’t they cute!
+Be the star of the dessert table by serving up a little a plate of these adorable reindeer cookies, which are just as cute as they are delicious.
+Just look at these little faces.
+Aren’t they sweet?!

 These reindeer cookies are super simple to make using basic snack pieces on top of a sugar cookie base.
-You can use any favorite cookie recipe for the base.
-We used these sugar cookies from Sally’s Baking Addiction.
-Then top with a few pretzels, Nilla wafers and candy decor and you are set!
+You can use any favorite cookie recipe for the base — we used these sugar cookies from Sally’s Baking Addiction.
+Then top each one with a few pretzels, Vanilla wafers and candy decorations, and you are set!
 Even the kids can help decorate.

-Helpful Tip: The amount of decorations you need will vary depending on how many cookies your recipe makes.
-This recipe makes about 2 dozen cookies, so assume you will need 24 Nilla wafers and M&Ms and 48 eyes and pretzels.
+Helpful tip: The amount of decorations you need will vary depending on how many cookies your recipe makes.
+This reindeer sugar cookies recipe makes about 2 dozen cookies, so assume you will need 24 Nilla wafers and M&Ms, and 48 eyes and pretzels.

 - 3 cups all-purpose flour